What is Yin Yoga? How does Yin Yoga work?

 Benefits of Yin Yoga

-Yin yoga encourages fluids and blood into the tissues and joints which keep them supple and healthy.
-The yin style targets what we call the “yin” tissues of the body, while the yang style practice activates more of what we could call the yang tissues like the larger muscles.
+Yin yoga encourages fluids and blood to flow into the tissues and joints, keeping them supple and healthy.
+The yin style targets what we call the “yin” tissues of the body, while the yang style practice activates more of what we could call the yang tissues, like the larger muscles.

-The yin yoga practice has the potential to calm the nervous system, and you can develop your meditation practice during the long holds.
-Yin yoga is also believed to increase the circulation of Prana or Qi in the energetic system of the body.
-All movement and yoga poses actually help to circulate Qi through the meridian system of the body, but yin yoga, in particular, encourages Qi to move into the deeper structures.
+The yin yoga practice can calm the nervous system, and you can develop your meditation practice during the long holds.
+Yin yoga is also believed to increase the circulation of Prana or Qi through the body’s energetic system.
+All movement and yoga poses help circulate Qi through the body’s meridian system, but yin yoga, in particular, encourages Qi to move into the deeper structures.

 Origins and Development of Yin Yoga

-Western teachers such as Paulie Zink, Paul Grilley, Sarah Powers, and others, have popularized and contributed to the development of this style by adding their understanding and integration of Taoist and eastern energetics, and Buddhist meditative practice to the slower yin style movements.
+Western teachers such as Paulie Zink, Paul Grilley, Sarah Powers, and others have popularized and contributed to the development of this style by integrating their understanding and practice of Taoist and Eastern energetics and Buddhist meditative practice into slower yin-style movements.

-While the term “yin yoga” was more recently coined and refers to a pretty specific style of yoga, a slower more contemplative approach to yoga practice has been around for a very long time within the yogic tradition.
+While the term “yin yoga” was coined more recently and refers to a specific style of yoga, a slower, more contemplative approach to yoga practice has been part of the yogic tradition for a very long time.

-You could say there are many ways to make yoga practice more yin that go beyond just the common yin yoga postures.
-Slowing down, focusing on internal sensations, and staying close to the floor could all be considered yin qualities you can bring into your yoga practice.
+There are many ways to make yoga practice more yin that go beyond just the common yin yoga postures.
+Slowing down, focusing on internal sensations, and staying close to the floor are all yin qualities you can bring into your yoga practice.

 Creating your Yin Yoga Practice

-One of the aims of yoga is to create balance in the body, heart, and mind.
-Because our contemporary approach to yoga practice has tended to be more yang, and our culture also favors yang, a slower more yin style practice helps to create balance.
+One aim of yoga is to create balance in the body, heart, and mind.
+Because our contemporary approach to yoga practice has tended to be more yang, and our culture also favours yang, a slower, more yin style practice helps to create balance.

-When first beginning a yin yoga practice it can seem like the practice is too slow and passive, but just because it is quiet and simple does not make it easy!
-Holding the posture for longer amounts of time allows the opportunity to explore sensation and the nature of the mind.
-In this way, you can develop greater states of presence while at the same time opening the physical body.
+When first beginning a yin yoga practice, it can seem too slow and passive, but just because it is quiet and simple does not mean it is easy!
+Holding the posture for more extended periods allows the opportunity to explore sensation and the nature of the mind.
+In this way, you can develop greater states of presence while simultaneously opening the physical body.

-The yin yoga practice is more cooling and quiet so I suggest making sure you’re comfortable.
-If you tend to feel a little cool you could practice in a warm room.
-It’s also nice to have some extra props like blankets and bolsters of cushions to use as you need.
+The yin yoga practice is more cooling and quiet, so I suggest making sure you’re comfortable.
+If you tend to feel a little cool, you could practice in a warm room.
+It’s also nice to have some extra props, like blankets and bolsters or cushions, to use as needed.
 If you’re practicing on your own, having a timer is nice so that you can stay in the posture for the same amount of time on both sides.

-While you practice each of the postures, remember that you can focus on your breath to calm and focus the mind.
-When it’s time to move out of the pose take your time, and engage your muscles as you move.
-The tissue that is targeted in a yin style practice can be more sensitive.
-As you release the pose give the body some time to adjust and notice the sensation of blood, fluid, and Qi rushing to the area you were targeting.
+While you practice each posture, remember you can focus on your breath to calm and clear your mind.
+When it’s time to move out of the pose, take your time and engage your muscles as you move.
+The tissue that is targeted in a yin-style practice can be more sensitive.
+As you release the pose, give the body time to adjust, and notice the sensation of blood, fluid, and Qi rushing to the area you targeted.

 Practice yin yoga along with me: